-Traveling with your surfboard can be a real-life nightmare.
+Travelling with your surfboard on flights can be a real-life nightmare.
 Here’s how to avoid the drama of flying with a board and save yourself a little cash at the same time.

 Surfboards, unlike skateboards or even snowboards, are notoriously unwieldy things to travel with.
-They’re bulky, they’re heavy and worst of all… they’re breakable.
-Getting off a 13-hour flight and waiting to pick up your board from oversized baggage, only to see it come out looking like a folded deckchair, can bring a tear to the eye of anyone who calls themselves a surfer.
+They’re bulky, they’re heavy and worst of all they’re breakable.
+Getting off a 13-hour international flight and waiting to pick up your board from oversized baggage, only to see it come out looking like a folded deckchair, can bring a tear to the eye of any surfer.

 Do I need to travel with a surfboard?

-The good news is there are steps you can take to make traveling with your surfboard an absolute pleasure.
-But before we begin, we do feel it’s important to tell you that traveling with a surfboard may not be necessary for a lot of people.
-If you’re planning a surf trip overseas and are still a beginner, why not just hire a surfboard at your destination?
+The good news is there are steps you can take to make travelling with your surfboard an absolute pleasure.
+But before we begin, we do feel it’s important to tell you that travelling with a surfboard may not be necessary for a lot of people.
+If you’re planning a surf trip overseas and are still a beginner, why not just rent a surfboard at your destination?

 Step 1: Fly with a surfboard-friendly airline

-What’s more, most airlines won’t pony up the cash for any damages incurred during the flight.
+What’s more, most airlines won’t pony up the cash for the broken board or for any damages incurred during the flight.
 This means mysterious dings, cracks and even the blatant creasing or snapping of your surfboard is on you, buddy.
-Remember this next time you’re thinking of traveling with your surfboard because no amount of cursing or emphatic hand gestures will help you in this situation.
+Remember this next time you’re thinking of travelling with your surfboard because no amount of cursing or emphatic hand gestures will help you in this situation.

 Step 2: Try to pack one well-rounded surfboard

 In a world where we always want more, more, more, isn’t it refreshing to know that there are surfboards out there that can do it all?
 This means that for your average surfer, you can get away with taking only one surfboard on your next trip.